Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Numerical Model

+The default values in columns~1 and~2 of Table \ref{paramtable} were chosen to be within the usual linear regimes.
+This allowed us to clearly see any non-linear effects that arose when the parameters are varied.
+For the tidal tests in column~1, a standard measure of non-linearity for propagating waves with $|f|<\omega$ is the steepness parameter, defined by (see e.g.~\cite{balmforth2002tidal})

+For the default values in Table \ref{paramtable} with $|f|=5 \times 10^{-5}$ and $\omega=1.4 \times 10^{-4}$, setting $k$ to be the dominant wavenumber ($k=1/W$) gives $s\approx 0.6$ which is within the ``subcritical" regime $s\lesssim 1$.
+Then, for the default steady tests in column~2 of Table~\ref{paramtable}, the Froude number is given by $Fr=0.2$ for the two-dimensional tests, and $Fr=0.3$ for the three-dimensional tests, both of which are well within the linear regime.

-For efficiency, all simulations were run in hydrostatic mode.
+For efficiency, all simulations were run in hydrostatic mode, using the \textit{HydrostaticFreeSurfaceModel} in Oceananigans.
 The unimportance of non-hydrostatic processes for the stress is reflected by the parametrisations in Section~\ref{existingsect}, whereby the hydrostatic ($\alpha=0$) and non-hydrostatic ($\alpha=1$) parametrisations are essentially the same provided the buoyancy frequency $N$ is large compared to the wave frequency.
+More precisely, non-hydrostatic effects are deemed unimportant for $N\gg\omega$ for tidal flows, and $N\gg kU$ for mean flows, which holds for the parameters considered here.
 Each three-dimensional tidal test was run for 200 hours, whereas each three-dimensional steady test was run for 100 hours.
 We found that 100 hours was generally long enough to reach a near-equilibrium state, with the slightly longer test time given for tidal tests as to have more full tidal cycles to perform a statistical analysis on.
 Since two-dimensional tests were much less computationally expensive, we decided to run them for even longer (750 hours) to improve accuracy and detect any notable effects that only appeared at later times.
-All simulations used time-step of 7.5 minutes, and an output interval of 15 minutes.
+We timestep all simulations using a 2nd-order quasi Adams-Bashforth time stepping scheme.
+The free surface was substepped with the split-explicit free surface solver described by \citet{SHCHEPETKIN2005347}.
+All simulations used time-step of~7.5 minutes, and an output interval of 15 minutes.